How to Find and Evaluate a Trust and Estate Planning Lawyer in NJ

 Contact Our Bergen County Estate Planning Attorneys

 The Paton Law Firm, LLC will give your estate planning the attention to detail it deserves.
 Kimberly A. Paton is a qualified estate planning attorney and will be happy to help you in any and all stages of estate planning, from simple will preparation to complex million-dollar estate plans.
-Contact the Hackensack estate planning law firm of Kimberly Paton via this quick contact form or call 201-546-5298 now to get started on this very important life task.
+Contact the firm via this quick contact form or call 201-546-5298 now to get started on this very important life task.